aleen42/PersonalWiki/projectManagement/cost/cost.md

 ### 4. Measured Values

-- **Earned Value Management(EVM)** is a project performance measurement technique that integrates scope, time, and cost data
+- **Earned Value Management(EVM)** is a project performance measurement technique that integrates scope, time, and cost data.

 - **Sunk cost(沉沒成本)** is money that has been spent in the past.
 (When deciding what projects to invest in or continue, you should not include sunk costs)